 While discussing stress and depression in genders, the author observed that even women don’t know for sure why they are stressed.
 Those who are only homemakers and work in a low-stress environment, also get stressed.
 In many cases, such women blame their husbands for their stress.
 Husbands are compressed between expectations of their mother and their wife and many eventually commit suicide because men do not share their pain with anyone or they don’t want to in fear of being termed as weak.

 The author discussed the challenges of nuclear families and old parents in families.
 He had correctly painted the status of old age parents in modern nuclear families and showed how old parents are considered burden by their younger generation.
 Widower aged men are very often considered outcast by their DILs because these men can’t help them in their day to day household work or raise children.

-In the end the author discussed the Indian family laws and support system for men.
-His mention of Men’s community center by Confidare or Men’s rights initiatives by Hridaya will give men some hope for their future.
+In the end, the author discussed the Indian family laws and support system for men.
+His mention of Men’s community centre by Confidare or Men’s rights initiatives by Hridaya will give men some hope for their future.